About Our Trustees

 MARJORIE P. BRENNAN is a physician specializing in pediatric anesthesiology at Children’s National Health System and is an assistant professor of anesthesiology and perioperative medicine at The George Washington University School of Medicine.
 She also holds a Master of Public Health.
 She is the medical director of Children’s Ambulatory Surgery Center in Montgomery County.
-Her areas of interest include muscle diseases of children and global health.
+Her areas of interest include muscle diseases of children, culture of safety, and global health.

-Dr. Brennan has published book chapters in Essence of Anesthesia Practice and Progress in Anesthesia, as well as articles in several peer-reviewed medical journals.
+Dr. Brennan has published book chapters in Essence of Anesthesia Practice and Progress in Anesthesia, A Manual of Practice Management for Ambulatory Surgery Centers, as well as articles in several peer-reviewed medical journals.
 She has been active in medical humanitarian work, volunteering for numerous trips to Vilnius University Children’s Hospital in Lithuania and Sacre Coeur Hospital in Haiti.
 She is a national speaker on issues of health equity in the developing world.
 She serves on the board of the Crudem Foundation, which operates a teaching hospital in Northern Haiti.

 Dr. Brennan received her Bachelor of Science and her M.D. degree from the University of Michigan in Ann Arbor.
 She received her Master of Public Health at The George Washington University.
 She resides in McLean with her husband and three children.

-Mrs. Bush is involved in nursing advisory board roles at Johns Hopkins University, West Virginia University, and UC Davis.
-She also serves on the Inova Foundation Board, the USO Service Council, and the USO Metro Honorary Board.
+Mrs. Bush is involved in nursing advisory board roles at several universities.
+She serves as the co-chair at Johns Hopkins University, chairs the West Virginia University Nursing Advisory Board, and is a member of the UC Davis Betty Irene Moore School of Nursing Advisory Board.
+She also serves on the Inova Foundation Board and is a member of their Nursing Council.
 In addition, Mrs. Bush volunteers at the Arlington Free Clinic and is a pet therapy volunteer at various DC-area facilities.
-She is married to Wes Bush, the chairman, CEO, and president at Northrop Grumman Corporation.
+She is married to Wes Bush, the chairman of the board, at Northrop Grumman Corporation.
 The Bushes reside in the Washington, DC, area.